Preview

 Copyright Notice

-1. The authors retain the copyright for the work and grant the journal the right to first publish the work under the terms of the Creative Commons Attribution License, which allows others to redistribute the work with the obligatory retention of links to the authors of the original work and the original publication in this journal.
+1. Authors retain copyright in their work and grant the journal the right of first publication under the terms of a Creative Commons Attribution license, which allows others to distribute the work with mandatory attribution to the original authors and the original publication in this journal.

-2. The authors reserve the right to enter into separate contractual agreements regarding the non-exclusive distribution of the published version of the work (for example, placing it in the institute's repository, publication in a book), with reference to its original publication in this journal.
+2. Authors reserve the right to enter into separate contractual agreements for the non-exclusive distribution of the published version of their work (e.g., posting to an institute repository, publication in a book) with a link back to its original publication in this journal.

-3. Authors have the right to post their work on the Internet before and during the review process by this journal, as this may lead to productive discussion and more links to this work (see The Effect of Open Access).
+3. Authors have the right to publish their work online before and during peer review in this journal, as this may lead to productive discussion and increased citations of the work.

 Privacy Statement

-The names and e-mail addresses entered on the website of the Informatiks journal will be used exclusively for the purposes indicated by this journal and will not be used for any other purposes or provided to other persons and organizations.
+The names and email addresses provided on the "Informatics" journal website will be used solely for the purposes stated in the journal and will not be used for any other purposes or shared with other individuals or organizations.